 Over 6 billion PayPal transactions were carried out in 2016.
-That works out at a staggering 193 transactions per second.
+That works out to a staggering 193 transactions per second.

-To check the currency conversion rate that PayPal will use for your international payment, you’ll have to log into your account.
-You can then take the following steps:
+Now, we're going to show you how you can check PayPal's exchange rates.
+First, you’ll have to log into your account.
+You can then take the following steps²:

 - Click on the details button, which is displayed on the left of the screen near the account balance information.